 Space for God

 “I believe the busy city with its many quiet places offers us an image of the meaning of celibacy in our contemporary society.
 After all, doesn’t the active street life represent that part of us that wants to be with others, to move and produce?
-And isn’t the empty church an image of that other part of us that needs to be protected and even defended to prevent us from losing our bearings?—that inner, holy place, that sacred center in our lives where only God may enter.”1
+And isn’t the dome, carefully protecting the empty church, an image of that other part of us that needs to be protected and even defended to prevent us from losing our bearings?
+Our inner sanctum, that inner, holy place, that sacred center in our lives where only God may enter, is as important for our lives as the domes are for the city of Rome.”1

 Celibacy: A “Vacancy” for God